1955 LeHi 300: Race report

 The 200-lap race took three hours and thirty-four minutes to complete in front of 8500 live spectators.
 Speedy Thompson defeated Marvin Panch by ¾ of a single lap.
-Ford would win their first race as a manufacturer since 1950.
-Fonty Flock earned the pole position with a speed of 100.390 mph while the winner of the race achieved a speed of 83.948 mph.
-Jim Reed was disqualified for using non-stock cylinder heads, and was considered a repeat violation according to NASCAR.
+Ford won its first race as a manufacturer since 1950.
+Fonty Flock earned the pole position with a speed of 100.390 mph, while the winner of the race achieved a speed of 83.948 mph.
+Jim Reed was disqualified for using non-stock cylinder heads, which NASCAR considered a repeat violation.
 The in-race disqualification resulted in Reed given the last-place finish on lap 8.
 All of the 41 drivers on the racing grid were Caucasian American-born males.
-This was the 40th racing event out of the 45 done in the 1955 NASCAR Grand National Series season.
+This was the 40th racing event out of 45 in the 1955 NASCAR Grand National Series season.

-Bob Flock would make his only NASCAR Grand National Series start under car owner Carl Kiekhafer.
+Bob Flock made his only NASCAR Grand National Series start under car owner Carl Kiekhafer.
 Due to strained relationships between Flock and Kiekhafer, Flock would never drive for him again.
 In this race, 21 of the drivers had previously won in the NASCAR Grand National Cup Series.
-This was also the 12th Of Buck Baker's 16 consecutive finishes to bring the 1955 NASCAR Grand National Series to a conclusion.
+This was also the 12th of Buck Baker's 16 consecutive finishes to bring the 1955 NASCAR Grand National Series to a conclusion.
 It was also the 10th of 12 starts for Johnny Mantz.

 The total amount of prize winnings that could have been earned from this racing event was $9,120 ($ when adjusted for inflation).
 Smokey Yunick and Carl Kiekhaefer were the two notable crew chiefs that participated in the event.

-Tiny Lund would make his career start during this event and would make $60 for his troubles ($ when adjusted for inflation).
+Tiny Lund made his career start during this event and received $60 ($ when adjusted for inflation).
 Other drivers making their NASCAR Cup Series debut in this race included Johnny Allen, Bill Morton, Jim Murray, Norm Nelson, and Chuck Stevenson.
-A lot of drivers would make their grand exits from NASCAR after this race: this relatively long list included Floyd Curtis, Hooker Hood, Roscoe Rann and Leland Sewell.
-One-time race car drivers Bob Coleman, Al Hager, and Gene Rose would make their only NASCAR appearances during this race.
+Many drivers would make their grand exits from NASCAR after this race, including included Floyd Curtis, Hooker Hood, Roscoe Rann and Leland Sewell.
+One-time drivers Bob Coleman, Al Hager, and Gene Rose would make their only NASCAR appearances during the race.

-Even during the 1950s, it was unusual to see four cars fail to finish the race due to problems with the vapor lock.
-It occurs when the liquid fuel changes state from liquid to gas while still in the fuel delivery system.
-This disrupts the operation of the fuel pump, causing loss of feed pressure to the carburetor, resulting in transient loss of power or complete stalling.
-Restarting the engine from this state may be difficult.
-The fuel can vaporize due to being heated by the engine, by the local climate or due to a lower boiling point at high altitude.
+Even during the 1950s, it was unusual to see four cars fail to finish the race.
+This happened due to vapor lock, which disrupts the operation of the fuel pump and causes loss of feed pressure to the carburetor.